Halloren Chocolate Factory

+The Halloren Chocolate Factory (Halloren Schokoladenfabrik) is the oldest continuously operating chocolate factory in Germany.
+The majority shareholder is Magrath Holding, which belongs to In-West Partners GmbH, the Westphalian real estate partnership of the Ehlert and Illmann families.
 Its most famous products are the "Halloren-Kugeln", or Halloren globes, which receive their name from the early salt workers, the "Halloren", whose festive dress has ball-shaped buttons which the chocolates resemble.
 The brand was especially popular in the former German Democratic Republic and remained popular after reunification.